-Students won't end up being either a natural or a social scientist, but will have the skillsets of both, and understand how both can work together.
+Graduates of this programme will have the combined strengths of physical and social environmental sciences to be able to tackle real world problems.
 This ability to bridge two worlds is a must-have for anyone seeking to have real impact in addressing climate and environmental challenges.

-Furthermore, with data literacy built in throughout the programme, students will find that their skills are much sought after now and in the future.
+Furthermore, with data literacy built in throughout the course, students will find that their skills are much sought after now and in the future.